 - Your favorite beer or other soothing beverage of choice

-- Optional: hair dryer (for helping seal rim tape)
+- Optional: hair dryer or heat gun (for helping seal rim tape)

 Tubeless Tire Installation Steps